 Employer Identification Number – In the USA, depending on where and how your company was registered the bank may ask for proof of your Employer Identification Number (EIN) or Federal Employer Identification Number (FEIN) or Federal Tax Identification Number (FTIN).
 This is a number issued by the IRS to businesses established in the US, for the purpose of identification.
 If your company is registered outside the US then you may be asked for a tax number from your jurisdiction.

 DBA Certificate – If your business will be operating under a name other than its legal registered name then you may need a “Fictitious Business Name Certificate” also known as a “Doing Business As Certificate” or DBA.

 Expected cash-flow – When opening a corporate account the bank may ask for a projection of anticipated transactions.
 This should give the bank a better idea of the expected monthly cash flow and credit you may need.

 Business Certification – If your business deals in a field that requires specific licensing like healthcare or the food industry you will need to show the appropriate business licenses.

-Questions and answers regarding: Opening a Business Checking Account 2019
+Questions and answers regarding opening a Business Checking Account in 2021

 What factors should be taken into consideration when setting up a business account?